Erlam v Rahman: Postal vote offences

-The court heard evidences of men representing or acting on behalf of Lutfur Rahman inducing voters to hand over partially completed postal voting documents, and in certain instances taking the uncompleted ballot papers against the voter's will.
+The court heard evidence from men representing or acting on behalf of Lutfur Rahman, inducing of voters handing over partially completed postal voting documents, and in certain instances taking the uncompleted ballot papers against the voter's will.

-An expert witness gave evidence that out of 134 ballots analysed, two set of approximately one quarter of the total were completed in the same ink.
+An expert witness gave evidence that out of 134 ballots analysed, two sets of approximately one quarter of the total were completed in the same ink.
 Additionally, many of the documents analysed showed inconsistent electrostatic detection apparatus impressions, whereby different parts of the voting documents were completed by different authors.

 While none of the evidence in isolation would be enough for a finding of corrupt practices, it was Richard Mawrey's view that taken together the criminal standard for postal vote offences under section 62A was met.

 Tampering with ballot papers

 Of the 46 ballot papers accepted showing a change of first preference vote from another candidate to Lutfur Rahman, 26 were from an original vote for John Biggs.
 Richard Mawrey concluded that this was not sufficient a pattern to reach the criminal standard of proof for the alleged offence of tampering with ballot papers.